DUBBEP/Cubethon-Architecture/README.md

  1. Event is triggered upon collecting a pickup

- 2. Event is triggered when player collides with obstacle causing them rotate
+ 2. Event is triggered when player collides with obstacle which has the player spin out.

  3. Event is triggered when player reaches a score of 800